pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

     || $evm.root['miq_provision_request_template']
 ```

-If we have a Request object, there may not necessarily be a Task object (yet), but if we have a Task object we can always follow an association to find the Request object that preceeded it.
+If we have a Request object, there may not necessarily be a Task object (yet), but if we have one of these more complex Task objects we can always follow an association to find the Request object that preceeded it.

 Tip - when we're developing automation methods, having an understanding of whether we're running in a Request or Task context can be really useful.
 Think about what stage in the Automation flow the method will be running - before or after approval.